MathCryptoDoc/math-crypto-webpage/content/optimized/analysis-0-9-26.md

 export RUSTFLAGS="-C target-cpu=native -C codegen=1"
 cargo build --release --target=x86_64-unknown-linux-gnu --locked -Z unstable-options
 ```
 These options result in very little spread and almost the best CPU scores.
 The build time is only 15 minutes on a modern machine, compared to almost double for LTO builds.
+(An interesting mathematical property is also that build 32 is better than the convex combination of build 45 and 33.)

 {{< hint type=tip >}}
 The option ``target-cpu=native`` selects the best CPU optimization for the CPU that runs the compiler.
 If you want to compile for a different CPU, you need to specify the architecture.